xasos/Coins/README.md

 ```

 ## Credits
 All the data was scraped from coinmarketcap.com.
-Additionally, these API documents were modeled off @karan's wonderful API documentation for [Hook](https://github.com/karan/Hook).
+Additionally, these API documents were modeled off @karan\'s wonderful API documentation for [Hook](https://github.com/karan/Hook).

 ## License
 [MIT License](LICENSE)